WADAlliance/event-docs/content/Resources/hackathonDifference.md

 # Origins

 There are a great number of differences between Prisma's approach to organising hackathons and many others.
+This difference is spoken to in [a call with a CATS hub lead](/enrolment/archive/publishing), and [an interview with a past participant](https://docs.prisma.events/events/accra/CarPool).

 You may have noticed that so far in terms of a sense of unknown, vagueness, or ambiguity.
 Perhaps you have noticed the abstract language and seemingly never-ending nuance.